The Deckard Family Civic Fellows Scholarship

-The Deckard Family Civic Fellows Scholarship supports rising junior and senior students who have demonstrated a commitment to engagement opportunities provided by CSU, yet face significant financial obstacles.
-Selected fellows will be assigned to major community initiatives that address a major challenge in Northeast Ohio and support or address a recognized regional, community-based, or civic organizational need.
+supports rising junior and senior Cleveland State University students who have demonstrated a commitment to engagement opportunities provided by CSU.
+Selected fellows are assigned to community initiatives that address a major challenge in Northeast Ohio and support or address a recognized regional, community-based, or civic organizational need.

-To qualify for a scholarship, students:
+To qualify for the Deckard Family Civic Fellows Scholarship, students:

-Must be in good academic standing with a minimum GPA of 2.5.
+- Must be in good academic standing with a minimum GPA of 2.5.

-Applicant must have a demonstrated financial need.
+- Must have a demonstrated financial need.

 HOW TO APPLY